osc-delft/newsletters/README.md

 - Direct new members here so they know what they receive in their mailboxes when they become community members! :book:

 ## How do we draft these newsletters?
 - Emmy Tsang, OSCD coordinator, starts a new branch for the next newsletter (named `write-[month]`, where `month` is whichever month the next newsletter will go out in).
-This is ususally done 2 months ahead of time (as an example, the last newsletter was sent on March 3, 2021; at the same time the new branch for the next newsletter was created - this next newsletter will be sent in the first week of May 2021)
+This is usually done 2 months ahead of time (as an example, the last newsletter was sent on March 3, 2021; at the same time the new branch for the next newsletter was created - this next newsletter will be sent in the first week of May 2021)
   - She also creates a draft on HackMD, using `newsletter-template.md`.
 This contains guidelines for all item adders and editors of the newsletter, as well as a deadline for adding items.
   - She creates an items collection issue, which will start with a description of the scope and types of items.
 - The HackMD draft is pushed to `write-[month]`, linked to as `[year]-[month].md`